tenjin/tenjin-ios-sdk/README.md

 To comply with Apple’s ATT guidelines, you must provide a description for the ATT permission prompt, then implement the permission request in your application.

+> [!NOTE]
-> Note: You must implement the permission request before serving ads in your game.
+> You must implement the permission request before serving ads in your game.

 #### <a id="configureusertrackdescription"></a> Configuring a user tracking description
 Apple requires a description for the ATT permission prompt.
 You need to set the description with the `NSUserTrackingUsageDescription` key in the `Info.plist` file of your Xcode project.
 You have to provide a message that informs the user why you are requesting permission to use device tracking data: